leethomason/alteraorbis/README.txt

-﻿This is a very early alpha tech test for the game Altera.
+﻿This is a very early alpha test for the game Altera.

 More at: grinninglizard.com/altera

-The “Silver” release is cleaning up issues with the prior (giant) “Gold” release.
+The "Econ" release adds the basic game mechanics - exploring and building - in a rudimentary form.

 Game Fiction (in brief)
 -----------------------